-Why John Elway is the Greatest NFL Quarterback of All-Time
+Who Is the Greatest NFL Quarterback of All-Time?

 I admit it, as a lifelong Broncos' fan, I'm biased, but for my money, John Elway was the greatest QB of all-time.
 John Elway was as close to a Michael Jordan of football as there has every been.
 More than any other quarterback I've ever seen, he put his team on his back and dragged them places.
 He did this despite mediocre talent around him most of his career.
 This is what makes Elway, in my opinion, the greatest quarterback to ever play professionally.
 He did more with less.

 Who do you think was/is the best QB of all-time?